CONTENTS

 Hon.
 Eric Schmalz:

-— Okay, our ADM [assistant deputy minister] Mr. Smycniuk, to have further
+— Okay, our ADM [assistant deputy minister] Mr. Smycniuk,

 Darcy Smycniuk:

 — Yeah, thank you, Minister.
-Darcy Smycniuk, assistant deputy minister.
-Just
+Darcy Smycniuk,

-would like to maybe highlight a couple of opportunities that we have to work
+assistant deputy minister.
+Just would like to maybe highlight a couple of

-with employers and industry associations in terms of how we actually make this
+terms of how we actually make this work.

-So in the last year we’ve
+So in the last year we’ve partnered with

-female apprentices that participated in the program, and they were educated in
+apprentices that participated in the program, and they were educated in

 industrial and heavy mechanics, carpentry, electrical, plumbing, and welding.